SAP-archive/BUILD/Communication Guideline.md

 + On matters of community conduct, the [project steering committe](https://github.wdf.sap.corp/Norman/Norman/wiki/Project-Norman-Project-Management) can make a final decision.

 + The policy of the Project Norman open source community is to to conduct as much discussion in public as possible, to encourage openness, provide a public record, and stimulate the broader community.
 However sometimes internal private mail lists are necessary.
-You must never divulge such information in public without the express permission of the list.
-Also never copy an email between private and public lists (no Cc).
-Such an event would go beyond the normal need for email ettiquette and be a serious breach of confidence.
-It could have serious ramifications, cause unneccessary confusion and ill-informed discussion.
+You should never divulge such information in public, or copy an email between private and public lists  without the permission of the mailing list members.

 + Follow the mailing list posting style.
 For example, do people top or bottom post?
 Generally, the will be sound reasons for doing things a certain way.